 Step 3: Create a Wealth Explosion

-Financial Goal: Direct your newfound cashflow to rapidly pay off any debt.
-Once it’s all wiped out, start investing all of the surplus until you have somewhere between 2-6 years’ expenses invested (you decide; this is just a ballpark range).
+Financial Goal: Direct your newfound cashflow to rapidly pay off all debt.
+Once it’s wiped out, start investing all of the surplus until you have somewhere between 2-6 years’ expenses invested (you decide; this is just a ballpark range).
 For example, if you live on $25k per year, aim to invest somewhere between $50k – $150k before moving on to the next step.
 You can include all of your investment accounts (even retirement accounts) in this total.

 Timeline: It might sound crazy to put away 2-6 YEARS worth of expenses, but remember — if you’re saving half your income, you can bank 1 year of expenses for every 1 year of work.
 It’ll be a little slower if you start out with a lot of debt, but it’ll be a lot faster if you can invest even more than 50% of your pay!